The Conditions for Fusion (Edexcel IGCSE Physics): Revision Note

 Hydrogen nuclei are positively charged protons which repel one another, making it difficult to achieve fusion under normal conditions

-• For hydrogen nuclei to travel at such speeds, the gas has to be heated to millions of degrees Celsius
+• For hydrogen nuclei (protons) to travel fast enough to fuse, the gas has to be heated to millions of degrees

 • Such high temperatures are usually only achievable in the cores of stars

-• In regular conditions, such as on Earth, the possibility of collisions between nuclei which result in fusion is very low
+• In regular conditions, such as on Earth, where temperatures and pressures are low, the possibility of collisions between nuclei which result in fusion is significantly lower

 • To increase the number of collisions (and hence fusion reactions) that occur between nuclei, high densities (and hence pressures) are also needed